aheart500/who_unfriended_me_on_fb/README.md

 ```
 pip3 install selenium
 ```
-Then you have to download the chrome driver compatible with your chrome browser version from here https://chromedriver.chromium.org/
+__Then__ you have to download the chrome driver compatible with your chrome browser version from here https://chromedriver.chromium.org/

 __Note__: The code can run on any browser.
 Just change the selenium configuration to match your browser

-Lastly, you have to provide your facebook creditintials at the beginning of the file.
+__Lastly__, you have to provide your facebook creditintials at the beginning of the file.

 If you encountered any problem don't tell me.
 I wrote it long time ago and I know it sucks but it just does the work for me.

-__Spoiler Alert__: You will get sad each time you use this code after knowing how removed you.
+__Spoiler Alert__: You will get sad each time you use this code after knowing who removed you.